MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

   - Microsoft Teams
 ---

-# Manage voice recognition controls for an Intelligent Speaker
+# Manage voice recognition technology controls for an Intelligent Speaker

 Intelligent Speakers use voice profile information to recognize who said what in live transcription.
 When a Microsoft Teams Rooms for Windows meeting room is equipped with an Intelligent Speaker, live transcription can be used during the meeting.
 This article explains how you, a tenant admin, control the voice profiling that's used for voice recognition to generate live transcription.
 You can control to what degree the organization is using voice recognition and the following features:

-- Edit the speakers in transcripts.
+- Edit the speaker's name in transcripts.
 - Change the speaker of a single utterance in the transcript or change the speaker in all the utterances in the transcript (but not on future transcripts).
-- Change the speaker label for the people who are listed in the meeting.
+- Change the speaker identification for the people who are listed in the meeting.
 - Remove the identification of a single utterance or all utterances identified as that speaker on every transcript.

 ## Use an Intelligent Speaker in Teams Rooms

 Intelligent Speakers are intelligent peripherals for Microsoft Teams Rooms.
 They'll bring speaker attributed transcription for participants in the meeting room.
-Intelligent Speakers include a special seven-microphone array and Microsoft Office graph.
+Intelligent Speakers include a special seven-microphone array.
 The speakers use voice profile information to identify voices of up to 10 people in meeting rooms.
 The speakers help you see who said what during and after the meeting.

 ### Review Intelligent Speaker requirements

 The following items are Intelligent Speaker requirements:

 - The customer tenant must be located in the U.S.(North America).
-- Rooms have regular meetings with multiple (2-10) people present in person.
+- Rooms has a maximum of 10 people present in person.
 - Rooms has an upload link of minimum 7 Mbps.

 ## Set up an Intelligent Speaker